StuartPeile/fed-court/README.md

 #### KeyVault

 I deployed the keyvault to it's own resource group, this makes it easier to maintain if environemnts are destroyed and re-deployed as you would come up against the issue of purging the deleted keyvault.
+Access to the KeyVault is granted only to the AppService via an RBAC role thats only allowed to retrieve the secrets.
+It is accessed via the App Service code using the DefaultAzureCredential principal.

-#### SQL Database ve SQL Managed Instance
+#### SQL Database vs SQL Managed Instance

 I started out with a SQL Managed Instance so I could put it directly into the subnet but the deployment was taking too long (30 minutes +) and after multiple teardowns that took 40 minutes plus I decided to use an Azure SQL database and connect the App Service to the Azure SQL Database via a private link this was deployed to the sql subnet, therefore via connection brining the SQL Database into the subnet